larevolucia/reeltracker_cli/README.md

 You must then create a _Config Var_ called `TMDB_API_KEY`.
 Copy&Paste your API Key value.

 Connect your GitHub repository and deploy.

-## Constraints

-The deployment terminal is set to 80 columns by 24 rows.
-That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.